orrsella/orrsella.com/_posts/2015-05-31-getting-started-with-pants-build-for-scala-projects.md

 >
 > If want to try out Pants and no Pants expert has set it up for you, you might try [https://github.com/twitter/commons](https://github.com/twitter/commons).

-They are not exaggerating – it really won't work ;)
+[They are not exaggerating – it really won't work ;)]

-So that's exactly what I did – used [existing projects with Pants](https://github.com/search?q=filename%3Apants+extension%3Aini&ref=searchresults&type=Code&utf8=%E2%9C%93) as their build tool to understand the minimal setup required for a Pants Build project.
+So that's exactly what I did – used [twitter/commons](https://github.com/twitter/commons) and other [existing projects already configured by "pants experts"](https://github.com/search?q=filename%3Apants+extension%3Aini&ref=searchresults&type=Code&utf8=%E2%9C%93) to understand the minimal setup required for a Pants Build project.
 It wasn't easy, but eventually payed off.
 I reduced everything into one small project, which can be found here: [pants-getting-started](https://github.com/orrsella/pants-getting-started).

 This simple project, which has one [code file](https://github.com/orrsella/pants-getting-started/blob/master/example/src/main/scala/com/example/HelloWorld.scala), and two [tests](https://github.com/orrsella/pants-getting-started/tree/master/example/src/test/scala/com/example), requires the following: